 b.
 The non-voting members of the Council shall be as follows:

-(1) The Assistant Director for Program and Leadership Development of the Wisconsin Union.
+(1) The Associate Director for Social Education/Program and Leadership Development (or the Principal Student Engagement Officer) of the Wisconsin Union.

 (2) The Dean of Students of the UW-Madison campus.